PrestaShop/prestashop.github.io/content/news/posts/2025/breaking-change-guzzle-removal-v9.md

 ## What if I want my module to work across multiple PrestaShop versions?

-Since the Symfony HTTP Client is only available from PrestaShop 1.7.7 onward, you'll need to adapt your code based on the PrestaShop version your module is running on.
+Since the Symfony HTTP client is only available from PrestaShop 1.7.7 onward, you'll need to adapt your code based on the PrestaShop version your module is running on.

 Here's a very quick and simple example: